 This morning we reach the tip of North Holland and city of Den Oever on the former island of Wieringen.
 Written history here goes back to a monastery from the 8th century but excavations show settlements from the Viking explorations.

-Our friends from the De Hoop windmill will give us a private tour of the oldest working windmill.
-Then, we enjoy cycling the beautiful countryside and stop to visit the local museum for an interesting talk followed by typical Dutch cake and coffee.
+After cycling the beautiful countryside we hope to have time for a visit to the local museum for an interesting talk followed by typical Dutch cake and coffee.

 We follow the beautiful dikes of the Ijssel River today first to the town of Medemblik.
-Here we visit imposing Castle Radboud- former home of Count Floris V from 1287.
+At a stop for picnic lunch we can see the imposing Castle Radboud- former home of Count Floris V from 1287.

-After a picnic lunch by the water, we head to Enkhuizen.
-A harbor town with a rich past, Enkhuizen was one of the most prosperous cities during the Golden Age of Holland.
+We head for Enkhuizen-a harbor town with a rich past, Enkhuizen was one of the most prosperous cities during the Golden Age of Holland.
 We will tour the idyllic old city then head for the Zuiderzeemuseum.
 We explore several hours in the open-air to witness life as it was over a hundred years ago, strolling with our guide through an authentic fishing village.